 When purchasing a vehicle, knowing if it was damaged in a flood may not be as easy as you’d think.
 It can take months before the damage appears and is reported—if reported at all.
 In the meantime, some of these tainted vehicles are being resold without disclosure of prior water damage and carry the hidden risk of high costs down the road.

-Over 350,000 how many cars were damaged by Hurricane Ian according to Carfax.
-Past hurricanes have had similar flooded vehicle damage: Hurricane Harvey wrecked an estimated 422,000 vehicles, Hurricane Irma ruined an additional 215,000 vehicles, and Hurricane Sandy flooded another 250,000.
+In 2023, there were an estimated 452,000 water-damaged cars on the road from past flooding events – a 13% increase from 2022 according to Carfax.
+Past hurricanes have likely contributed to this number, with over 358,000 vehicles damaged by Hurricane Ian also stated by Carfax.
+Hurricanes Harvey and Irma wrecked an estimated 637,000 vehicles, respectively, and Hurricane Sandy flooded another 250,000.
 Whether you live in a flooded or flood-prone region or not, it’s not uncommon for flooded vehicles to be sold in states other than where it was damaged.
 Used vehicles prices are up due to their high demand and low supply so be cautious when purchasing a used vehicle, wherever you are.

 Most states require a vehicle’s history report to include a flood or salvage title disclosure.
 However, states have different titling laws, and some are more lenient that others, which allows the possibility for vehicles to be sold and bought without a branded title.